danielfett/draft-dpop/main.md

   -04

   * Added the option for a server-provided nonce in the DPoP proof.
+  * Removed fictitious uses of `realm` from the examples, as they added no value.
   * Editorial fixes.
   * State that if the introspection response has a `token_type`, it has to be `DPoP`.